History & honours

 Our bowling green is the oldest green currently in use in Ireland.
 Originally consisting of three rinks, it's now a six-rink full-size green playable in both directions.
 (North/South and East/West).

 The club was an all-male institution until 1974, when a ladies section was instituted.
 This was in place place until 2018 and was very successful in its own right, even having a player selected for the Irish international team (Pat Evans).
+However, lawn bowls in Ireland is now a fully mixed sport and there are no longer separate ladies and men's sections in the club.

 Like all clubs, we've had our ups and downs over the years, but we're fighting very hard to restore the Club's fortunes and are looking to the future with confidence.
-There are no longer separate ladies and men's sections in the club.
-Wherever you're from, whatever your experience and however you identify, you're welcome to bowl with us.

 Finals appearances & honours

-BLI Leagues:
+ILB Leagues:

 2016 - Division 2 runners-up (promoted)